Lan Su Chinese Garden: History

 In the early 1980s an effort was started to build a Chinese garden in Portland, and in 1988 Suzhou and Portland became sister cities.
-Portland mayor Vera Katz continued those efforts in the 1990s and assisted in the non-profit group that operates the garden in finding a site for a garden.
+Portland mayor Vera Katz continued those efforts in the 1990s and assisted the non-profit group that operates the garden in finding a site for the project.
 The garden was designed by Kuang Zhen and built by 65 artisans from Suzhou on land donated by NW Natural on a 99-year lease; groundbreaking occurred in July 1999, and construction was completed 14 months later at a cost of about $12.8 million.
-500 tons of rock, including Chinese scholar's rocks from Lake Tai (Taihu stone), were brought from China and used in the garden.
+Five hundred tons of rock, including Chinese scholar's rocks from Lake Tai (Taihu stone), were brought from China.
 The garden's grand opening was on September 14, 2000.
-The construction of the central lake has created problems at times, such as leakage and one case of three visitors fallen into it.
+The construction of the central lake has created problems at times, such as leakage and one case of three visitors falling into it.

-In 2010, to mark the 10-year anniversary of the garden, the garden was renamed to Lan Su Chinese Garden.
-Su represents Suzhou and Lan represents Portland.
+Name Origin

+Originally named Portland’s Classical Chinese Garden, it was renamed Lan Su Chinese Garden in January 2010 in celebration of the garden’s tenth anniversary.
+The name derives from the combination of the characters Lan, from the Chinese translation of Portland, and Su, from Suzhou, and is a representation of both cities being present in the garden.
+The character for Lan (simplified Chinese 兰 / traditional Chinese 蘭) also means orchid, and the character for Su (simplified Chinese 苏 / traditional Chinese 蘇) also means to awaken, so one can also translate the name as Garden of Awakening Orchids.

+Current Events

+In 2024 Portland city officials erected a security fence around the Lan Su Chinese Garden to stop repeated vandalism and hate crimes.
+Incidents included an axe being thrown through one of the tea house windows, the smearing of feces on a door, people engaging in drug use in view of the gardens, racist pamphlets, and their welcome sign being struck with a bottle full of red paint which have caused some employees to quit.
+These as well as the COVID-19 pandemic have also affected tourism with the garden losing about 50,000 visitors per year from the time the pandemic hit.
+As stated by Elizabeth Nye, who is the current Garden Director, there has been around a 10% decline in visitors from 2023 to 2024.

 Features

+Plants

 About 90% of the plants featured in the garden are indigenous to China.
 However, no plants were brought from China due to import bans.
 Instead, many plants were found in gardens and nurseries in Oregon, having grown from plants brought over before the import ban.
 Some plants in the garden are as old as 100 years.
-There are over a hundred trees, orchids, water plants, perennials, bamboos, and unusual shrubs located throughout the garden.
-In total there are more than 400 species.
-The dominant feature is the artificial Lake Zither at the center of the garden.
+In total there are more than 400 species of trees, orchids, water plants, perennials, bamboos, and unusual shrubs located throughout the garden.
+Some of the plants include: